Mirasol Springs

 Dark Skies

 For years the Hill Country has seen expanded light pollution from Austin and the surrounding region.
-At Mirasol Springs we will follow guidelines set forth by the University of Texas McDonald Observatory in Fort Davis, Texas, a leader in dark sky initiatives for both industry and residential settings.
+At Mirasol Springs we will follow guidelines set forth by the Dripping Springs Dark Sky Ordinance and best practices by the University of Texas McDonald Observatory in Fort Davis, Texas, a leader in dark sky initiatives for both industry and residential settings.

 All of these recommendations will be observed at Mirasol Springs, from walkway lighting to street illumination, ensuring that light pollution is removed from the environment to create a hospitable setting for astronomy.
 Mirasol Springs investment in dark skies initiatives will also create a wonderful setting for stargazing events as a hospitality offering for visitors.